FCSS - Supports for Families

 C. Ian McLaren School

-Babysitting Course - Watch for notice of the next babysitting course in the school newsletter in the spring.
-The course covers all areas in babysitting and child safety.
+Babysitting Course - The Babysitter Training Course covers all areas in babysitting and child safety.
 Children 11 years and older are eligible to register.
-Course is open to all age-qualified residents of Black Diamond, Turner Valley and the M.D. of the Foothills including Longview.
-If you require more information please call Sue Nagel, FCSS Coordinator at 933-4348 or email at firstname.lastname@example.org
+Course is open to all age-qualified residents of Black Diamond, Turner Valley and the M.D. of Foothills including Longview.

 Roots of Empathy - An evidence-based classroom program, its mission is to build caring, peaceful, and civil societies - child by child - through the development of empathy in children.
 At the heart of the program are classroom visits by an infant and parent.
 Through guided observations of this loving relationship, children learn to identify and reflect on their own thoughts and feelings and those of others (empathy).
 Independent evaluations consistently show children who receive Roots of Empathy experience dramatic and lasting effects in terms of increased pro-social behaviour (sharing, helping and including) and decreased aggression.